20 Cleaning Industry Stats and Trends for 2020

 Faster-than-average growth means new jobs!
 By 2023, the BLS estimates that about 236,500 more janitorial jobs will be created.

-According to the BLS’s Occupational Employment Statistics, over 2.15 million people worked as janitors and cleaners in May 2018.
+According to the BLS’s Occupational Employment Statistics, over 2.15 million people worked as janitors and cleaners by May 2018.
 By contrast, only 924,290 people worked as maids/housekeepers.

 While this does not include self-employed individuals, it still shows that over twice as many people work as janitors/cleaners than maids/housekeepers.

 According to a Statista report, in 2019, 24.15% of facility managers surveyed reported that they currently outsourced cleaning services.
 This is a big jump from 2018 when only 15.35% reported outsourcing.
 Similarly, the number of facility managers that reported ‘outsourcing is not an option’ decreased from 2018 to 2019.
+The numbers are expected to have dropped further in 2020 because of COVID-19 pandemic.
 This is indicative of a trend toward more outsourcing in the future.
 However, currently, the majority of janitorial and cleaning services are performed in-house.

 Commercial Floor Cleaning is a very in-demand industry.
 Across the global market, we’ve seen an increased demand for commercial floor cleaning services for schools, hospitals, and buildings.
 Vacuum cleaning services are expected to grow the fastest.